Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

-An applied magnetic field spin splits the DOS into a minority and a majority branch.
+An applied magnetic field spin-splits the DOS into a minority and a majority branch.
 These do not shift rigidly in field but the amplitude of the coherence peak decreases (Fig.~\ref{fig:dos_and_fs}(c)), mainly because of the weakening of the Kondo effect.
 Nevertheless the characteristics of the band structure are not changed.
-Therefore we expect the energy evolution of the isoenergy surfaces in Fig.~\ref{fig:dos_and_fs}(b) to be the same as the field evolution of the FS. {\em I.e.}, the FS of the majority band stays in the red (D) regime, while the FS topology of the minority band changes from the red (D) type through yellow (C) and green (B) to the one marked in blue (A).
+Therefore we expect the energy evolution of the isoenergy surfaces in Fig.~\ref{fig:dos_and_fs}(b) to be the same as the field evolution of the FS. {\em I.e.}, the FS of the majority band stays in the red (D) regime, while the FS topology of the minority band changes from the red (D) type through yellow (C) and green (B) to the blue one(A).

-We take advantage of the similar shape of the zero- and finite-field DOS and assign the energy of a topology change (in zero field) to a magnetic field where the corresponding feature in the DOS crosses $\epsilon_\mathrm{F}$: The transition from the blue (A) to the green (B) regime corresponds to a kink in the DOS which reaches $\epsilon_\mathrm{F}$ for $\widetilde{B}_3 = (11\pm 1)$\,T. Similarly, we obtain $\widetilde{B}_2 = (9\pm 1)$\,T for the second transition (green (B) - yellow (C)).
-The difference $\widetilde{B}_3-\widetilde{B}_2$ fits to the linear shift of 0.1\,meV/T (inset Fig.~\ref{fig:dos_and_fs}(a)), which in turn matches the ESR $g$-factor of 3.5~\cite{schaufuss_2009} (applying $\widetilde{\epsilon} = g\mu_B B/2$).
-We use this shift to estimate the field corresponding to the weak third transition from yellow (C) to red (D) to $\widetilde{B}_1 = (2.5\pm 1)$\,T. These fields, extracted from the calculations, are in excellent agreement with the transitions $B_1$, $B_2$ and $B_3$ found in the experiment.
+We take advantage of the similar shape of the zero- and finite-field DOS and assign the energy of a topology change (in zero field) to a magnetic field where the corresponding feature in the DOS crosses $\epsilon_\mathrm{F}$: The transition from the blue (A) to the green (B) regime corresponds to a kink in the DOS which reaches $\epsilon_\mathrm{F}$ for $\widetilde{B}_3 = (11\pm 1)$\,T. Similarly, we obtain $\widetilde{B}_2 = (9\pm 1)$\,T for the second transition (green (B)---yellow (C)).
+The difference $\widetilde{B}_3-\widetilde{B}_2$ fits to the linear shift of 0.1\,meV/T (inset Fig.~\ref{fig:dos_and_fs}(a)), which in turn matches the ESR $g$ factor of 3.5~\cite{schaufuss_2009} (applying $\widetilde{\epsilon} = g\mu_B B/2$).
+We use this shift to estimate the field corresponding to the weak third transition from yellow (C) to red (D) to $\widetilde{B}_1 = (2.5\pm 1)$\,T. These fields, extracted from the calculations, are in excellent agreement with the transitions $B_1$, $B_2$ and $B_3$ found experimentally.
 This proves that they correspond to three Lifshitz transitions of the types illustrated in Fig.~\ref{fig:dos_and_fs}(b).